 Our goal with the Playing Lean expert webinar series is to invite the best practitioners so they can share their knowledge and wisdom on innovation, leadership and culture, and maybe inspire and help you in your professional and personal growth.

-This is why the perfect guest to start off our webinar series was Katie Anderson, where she talked about people-centered leadership practices that can enable you to foster a culture of innovation and continuous learning.
+This is why the perfect guest to kick off our webinar series was Katie Anderson, where she talked about people-centered leadership practices that can enable you to foster a culture of innovation and continuous learning.

 But what are those practices and how do you create that safe environment for people to innovate?
 How do you create that culture where people are not afraid to fail, because it will ultimately lead to learning?